about14sheep/s3-readstream/README.md

 Parameter:
 * `bytes` (number) - New range of bytes to set
 ### `moveCursorForward(bytes: number)`
-Adjust the `S3ReadStream._currentCusorPosition` property moving the cursor forward `bytes` amount.
+Drains the internal buffer and adjusts the `S3ReadStream._currentCusorPosition` property moving the cursor forward `bytes` amount.
+If current cursor position + number of bytes to move forward is > the length of the file, set cursor at end of file

 Parameter:
 * `bytes` (number) - (optional) Number of bytes to move forward (defaults to current range)
 ### `moveCursorBack(bytes: number)`
-Adjust the `S3ReadStream._currentCusorPosition` property moving the cursor back `bytes` amount.
+Drains the internal buffer and adjusts the `S3ReadStream._currentCusorPosition` property moving the cursor back `bytes` amount.
+If current cursor position - number of bytes to move back is <= 0, set cursor at begining of file

 Parameter:
 * `bytes` (number) - (optional) Number of bytes to move forward (defaults to current range)